 2) Another sketchy option is Senegal.
 Different sources, even wikipedia, confirm that there is an online visa for Indians to visit Senegal, but I couldn’t find an authoritative link on the web for this.

-All information is researched by the blog admin.
+All information is researched by the blog admin for his personal trips.
 To report any discrepancy, post a comment or contact me here.